RAFTING and HIKING the GRAND CANYON

 Day 14.
 October 19.

 Geology: At mile 171.7, the Mohawk Fault perfectly lines up Stairway Canyon on the north and Mohawk Canyon on the south side of the river.
-They are both wide canyons.
+They are both vast canyons.
 The river cuts through the fault at right angles.

 Hualapai Indian Reservation.
 At mile 173, all land on the south side of the river is Hualapai.
 The National Park continues on the north side.

 Toroweap Overlook: Having spent a night sleeping on the edge of the rim during a dramatic thunderstorm, Toroweap has fond memories.
-Photography was my life back then and we woke to great light.
+Photography was my life back then, and we woke to great light.
 The photo I took won the most awards of any picture I have ever taken.

-Vulcans Anvil: At mile 178.3, this 50-foot lava plug signals the approach to Lava Falls.
+Vulcan’s Anvil: At mile 178.3, this 50-foot lava plug signals the approach to Lava Falls.
 It is the remains of a volcano that erupted more than 200,000 years ago.

 Whitmore Trail switchbacks 1000’ down a lava flow to the river at mile 188.5, the site of the Whitmore lava dam 200,000 years ago.